natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 echo $! > dnsmasq.pid
 ```

-This will spawn `dnsmasq` into the background, redirect all of its output to the file `dnsmasq.log`, and write its PID to `dnsmasq.pid` which can then use later to `kill` the the daemon when we're finished.
+This will spawn `dnsmasq` into the background, redirect all of its output to the file `dnsmasq.log`, and write its PID to `dnsmasq.pid`.
+We can later use the PID to `kill` the the daemon when we're finished.

 The last thing we need to do is apply an `iptables` rule so that our nodes will be able to reach the internet: